Provide high quality (nutrition and taste) meals to dorm students and others in the most cost effective manner while remaining safe and compliant.

 Kansas health code requires that diners use clean dishes and glassware when returning for “seconds” of food and beverages.
 Do not bring personal glasses, cups or dishes into the serving area.

 Inappropriate behavior in the dining hall, including: throwing food and other items, creating messes that make the area unusable by others, tampering with food products or equipment or displaying offensive or disruptive behavior will not be tolerated.
-These actions are seen as a violation of Hesston College’s Campus Lifestyle Standards and will be dealt with by the Student Life Department.
+These actions are seen as a violation of Hesston College’s Campus Community Standards and will be dealt with by the Student Development Department.